bigchaindb/BEPs/18/README.md

     User_3, 10 requests/s----------------->| pause_interval=100s |   User_3, 10 requests/s      |____________|
                                            |_____________________|   Break every 100s

-Second, we can use the sentinel to break and reinitialize connection with Tendermint as a mitigation for the perfomance degradation.
+Second, we can use the sentinel to break/pause the connection with Tendermint as a mitigation for the perfomance degradation.

 This could be implemented in two ways.
 First, we could simply experiment to find the optimal frequency with which we hang up and call back to Tendermint.
 This has the advantage of being easy to engineer.
 However, we could also implement active monitoring from the sentinel layer, where we measure the transaction rate and hang up if it falls below a certain threshold.
 This offers the advantage of being a more general solution that will respond to changes in performance as different version of Tendermint are rolled out, or when the system is run on different hardware, for example.

+In any case, the sentinel server should function as a buffer between the request author and the Tendermint layer.
+Incoming requests should be stored in memory and fed to Tendermint at a manageable rate.
+Any pauses needed to maintain throughput on the Tendermint end should be invisible to the user, as the memory buffer stays available at all times.

 [tm_benchmark_claim]: https://github.com/tendermint/tendermint/wiki/Benchmarks
 [Tendermint]: http://tendermint.readthedocs.io/projects/tools/en/master/install.html